 The Nagele Museum is open Thursday through Sunday, from 1 PM until 5 PM.

-Museum Nagele is closed on December 25th, December 26th, January 1st and during Easter.
+Museum Nagele is closed during Easter and on December 25th, December 26th, January 1st, and April 27th.

 8308 AL NAGELE